panastasiadist/Enqueueror/README.md

 # Guide

-Enqueueror enables developers to organize script and stylesheet assets in the **scripts** and **stylesheets** directories, respectively, located in the root directory of the parent/child theme.
+Enqueueror enables developers to organize script and stylesheet assets in the **scripts** and **stylesheets** directories, respectively, located under the root directory of the parent/child theme.
 By making use of file naming conventions, Enqueueror is able to infer the assets applicable to the requested content.
-However, Enqueueror builds upon this concept, providing WordPress developers with tools which augment JavaScript & CSS code development and delivery as following:
+However, Enqueueror builds upon this concept, providing WordPress developers with tools which augment JavaScript & CSS code development and delivery as follows:
 * Usage of PHP as a preprocessor to produce script/stylesheet code.
 * Different ways of loading an asset's code by utilizing **Flags**.
 * Support for WPML based multilingual websites.
 * Support for asset dependencies.

-This guide is structured as following:
+This guide is structured as follows:
 1. Required directory structure
 2. Types of assets
 3. Asset contexts